 As Margaret Atwood once said “in the spring, at the end of the day, you should smell like dirt.”
-With the snow seemingly fully behind us, we can finally begin to enjoy the great outdoors again.
+With the snow seemingly fully behind us, we can finally begin to enjoy the great outdoors again and plan for early spring gardening tasks.
 Here is a list of things you can do to develop your garden in the spring so that it will be thriving and beautiful by midsummer.
 As the snow melts, the itch to work in the garden sets in.
 The sooner you get started, the sooner your garden will bloom.

 Inspect Your Structures

 First, inspect your garden to see how it survived the winter.
 Check boxes and raised beds for any rotting and snow-induced damage.
 If you do not have raised flower beds, this might be the year to put them in: they make it much easier to get your garden started in the spring.
 Other fixtures like fences, decorative pieces, and bird baths should also be checked for damage.
 Anything that could collect harmful bacteria (like mold) or house insects and bugs which could damage plants or wildlife should be washed thoroughly.

 Once you’ve inspected the overall condition of your garden, start removing weeds and overgrown brush.
 Often during the winter, wildlife, and fowls will use this brush for shelter, but with the Spring thaw, it’s time to clear things out and start fresh.
 If new growth starts it will become much more difficult to separate the old leaves from the new growth.
 Rototilling will be necessary for areas which are really overgrown with weeds.
 Using weeding tools will work for small scattered weeds, but the rototiller is best for large sections.
 Clear away and cut back perennials as needed so the new growth is not affected by last year’s leftovers.

 Are You Ready to Start Planting?